Saturday in Williamsburg: A Brooklyn Walking Tour

 By clicking ‘Sign Up,’ I acknowledge that I have read and agree to Hachette Book Group’s Privacy Policy and Terms of Use

-Feel free to take your coffee to go, and head over to the East River State Park (3236 North 8th St., open daily 9AM–sunset).
+Head over to the Marsha P. Johnson State Park (3236 North 8th St., open daily 9AM–sunset).
 This riverside destination makes for an incredible photo-op, and a beautiful place to relax for a beat.
 If you’re there on a Saturday, checking out the Smorgasburg Market (East River between North 6th and North 7th St., open Saturday, 11AM–6PM) is an absolute must; 50 or so local vendors set up shop here for the day, selling everything from lobster rolls to pressed juices to Nutella-filled churros.

 If you’re a little too stuffed for the food extravaganza, walk a few blocks to the City Reliquary Museum (370 Metropolitan Avenue, t: 718/782-4842, open Thursday–Sunday, noon–6PM).
 This tiny place packs a punch, and definitely isn’t your run-of-the-mill museum.
 Founder Dave Herman started off displaying odds and ends in the windows of his ground-floor apartment, and soon enough, passersby began donating their own quirky items for display.
 Once the collection grew, Herman opened the official museum at its current location.
 It’s packed with rare artifacts relating to the storied history of New York City, and the gift shop is full of fun, unique pieces from local artists.